Bobby Flay Showdown Peanut Butter Caramel Swirled Brownies are from, you guessed it, Bobby Flay’s Recipe Showdown.

 It was Bobby Flay against a little company in Vermont called The Vermont Brownie Company and as usual, I missed the show.
-Luckily, somebody told me about the brownie and I went straight to the source at Food TV’s website.
+Luckily, somebody told me about the brownie and I went straight to the source for the recipe.

 Making the caramel was fun because I had the right saucepan.
 I used to be scared of making caramel, but I bought a heavy duty metal All-Clad pan and love watching the sugar mixture go from clear to amber with no burning, scorching and pan-ruining.
 After I added the peanut butter, the mixture looked like this.